【關於Mark】

 REGISTRATION and PAYMENT

-CANCELLATION We try to keep prices reasonable. we will return 90% of the fee if you cancel 31 – 60 days prior to the workshop.
+CANCELLATION POLICY We try to keep prices reasonable.
+We will return 90% of the fee if you cancel 31 – 60 days prior to the workshop.

 We will return 50% of the fee if you cancel 30 – 15 days prior to the workshop.